aiida-cusp/aiida-cusp/docs/source/installation/get_plugin_ready.rst

    # submit the code to the daemon
    calc_node = submit(VaspSiRelax)

-Saving the contents to the calculation file ``test_calc.py`` we are now ready to acutally run the calculation:
+Saving the above contents to a new python file, i.e. ``test_calc.py``, we are now ready to acutally run the calculation.
+One the command line simply execute the following command to start the calculation:

 .. code:: console

    $ verdi run test_calc.py

-After the calculation has been successfully deployed to the daemon it should appear in the list of active processes:
+After the calculation has been successfully deployed to the daemon it should now appear in the list of active processes.
+You may check this using AiiDA's ``verdi process list`` which will output all active processes:

 .. code:: console